Music Tim Robson Music Tim Robson

 Pride - U2 (1984)

 God!
 I loved this song.
-I love this song.
+I still love this song.
 Edge’s eternal guitar playing a special riff, Bono’s vocals, the U2 style drumming.
 Martin Luther King!
-The sound of me heading off to the pub in Rochdale for a cheeky 5 pints on Wednesdays in The Grapes or Elephant and Castle.
+The sound of sixth form me heading off to the pub in Rochdale for a cheeky 5 pints on Wednesday night in The Grapes or The Elephant and Castle.
 “Are you 18, sonny?”
 This song is the time and place of who I am and where I came from.
+I bought the 7 and 12 inch.

 Walk This Way - Aerosmith feat Run DMC (1986)